-Guest owned machines must comply with the Mobile Device Policy, unless a waiver is granted by the IT Manager on behalf of the Company
+Guest owned machines must comply with the Mobile Device Policy, unless a waiver is granted by the IT Manager on behalf of the Company.

 4.2 Restrictions on Guest Access

 Guest access will be restricted to the minimum amount necessary to undertake specific and approved tasks.